Identifying and Managing Bias in AI

 The integration of artificial intelligence (AI) and Big Data within insurance industries marked a pivotal shift toward data-driven decision-making process in underwriting, claims, processing, pricing strategies, and risk assessments.
 While AI provides increased operational efficiencies and enhanced predictive accuracies, it also poses inherent risk: model bias.
 Bias exists in many forms, is omnipresent in society, and can arise at multiple stages of actuarial data-driven decision making, from data collection and modeling to interpretation and implementation.
 Bias in AI is a complex, context-dependent topic.

-In this webinar, our speaker, Reva Schwartz will discuss categories of bias and how they may occur in the commission, design, development, and deployment of AI technologies that can be used to generate predictions, recommendations, or decisions and the challenge of bias related to three core areas: datasets; test, evaluation, validation, and verification; and human factors.
+In this webinar, our speakers, Reva Schwartz and Gabriella Waters will discuss categories of bias and how they may occur in the commission, design, development, and deployment of AI technologies that can be used to generate predictions, recommendations, or decisions and the challenge of bias related to three core areas: datasets; test, evaluation, validation, and verification; and human factors.
 This webinar is intended to meet the USQS bias requirement.

 MODERATOR